popo5611/Humidity-temperature-senseing-project/README.md

-# Humidity-temperature-senseing-project
+# Applied IoT project

-This is The github page for our Humidity and temperature sensing project.
+This is The github page for Applied IoT project.

-Over here you can find the code and all the libraries used for the esp32 microcontroller which is required for this project.
+Over here you can find the code and all the libraries used for all the projects project.

-Detailed information of this project is in https://github.com/popo5611/Humidity-temperature-senseing-project/wiki
+Detailed information of Humidity-temperature-sensing project is in https://github.com/popo5611/Humidity-temperature-senseing-project/wiki